The decision to remove the concept of stacks and therefore package

 - Authors are now optional.

-- Maintainers must have an email.
+- Maintainers must provide an email address.

 - At least one maintainer is now required.

-package is desired).
+package is desired.

 - The former depend and rosdep have been unified, but also